PUYJALON-Pierre/PayMyBuddy-P6/README.md

 -> Copy project from Github on your local machine

--> Create a MySQL server on your local machine with credential (username=pierredb + password=a627a158-1cd5-4ab1-a439-0d4873785246)
+-> Create a MySQL server on your local machine with a user (username=pierredb + password=a627a158-1cd5-4ab1-a439-0d4873785246) and give credential

+-> Execute data.sql in order to create database with informations

 -> Go to the root of the application and execute mvn spring-boot:run

--> The server port is 8080
+-> The server port is 8080.
+When hen it's running, you can visit homepage at "http://localhost:8080/home"

+-> When you are on the application login page, you can register or connect with the username = edenarnold@gmail.com and password = eden

 -> Tests can be run with Maven

--> When you are on the application login page, you can connect with the username = edenarnold@gmail.com and password = eden

 -------------------------------------------------------------------------------------------------------------------------------------